rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 |`COUNTRY`|`COUNTRY`|Use lower case, 2-letter ISO 3166-1 alpha-2 country codes.|

 {% hint style="warning" %}
 RudderStack modifies the schema names visible in the dashboard to ensure better readability.
-However, during the event call, the field names **must** be aligned with the schema names specified by Facebook Marketing API, as mentioned above.
+However, during the event call, the field names must be exactly the same as the schema names specified by Facebook Marketing API, as mentioned in the table above.
 {% endhint %}

 ## Explicit Formatting Feature

-When formatting is enabled in the Rudderstack dashboard (the **Disable Formatting** option must be disabled), the following behaviour can be expected for the schema fields listed in the table below:
+If the **Disable Formatting** option is enabled in the RudderStack dashboard, RudderStack ***will not*** format the user data in the format prescribed by the Facebook Marketing API.
+If it is disabled, RudderStack formats the schema fields input by the user as shown in the table below:

  | **Schema Field Name** | **Example Input** | **Formatted Output (Before Hashing)** |
  | :--- | :--- | :--- |